skip to content

 Children of the marriage

-If there are children of the marriage, the Court must be satisfied that “proper arrangements in all the circumstances have been made for the care, welfare and development of children” before granting divorce [see Family Law Act 1975 (Cth) s 55A].
+If there are children of the marriage, the Court must be satisfied that proper arrangements have been made for the care, welfare and development of the children before granting divorce [Family Law Act 1975 (Cth) s 55A].
 Children of the marriage includes any children under the age of 18 years who were living with the parties at the time of the separation.

 Details about the children must be provided to the Court, including: